aws-lite/performance/readme.md

   </picture>
 </p>

-Note: import / require times are tied to individual services; in this benchmark, only the DynamoDB service client is imported for each SDK. **Usage of each additional AWS service would result in additional import / require latency.**
+Note: import / require times are tied to individual services; in this benchmark, only the DynamoDB service client is imported. **Usage of additional AWS services in your own business logic would necessitate additional imports, thereby compounding response latency.**

 <p align=center>
   <picture>